 The Anti-Racism Working Group of the Democratic Socialists of America is part of our continued effort to make both anti-racist work and non-Eurocentric perspectives central to DSA.
-We aim to provide resources for DSA local chapters to use in organizing with other anti-racist groups and as well as institutions of color, and to push for more prominent democratic socialist, anti-racist critiques throughout DSA and our publications.
+We aim to provide resources for DSA local chapters to use in organizing anti-racist action, to push for more prominent democratic socialist, anti-racist critiques throughout DSA and our publications, and to organize with other anti-racist groups and as well as institutions of color.

 We recognize that any fight for democratic socialism must include dialog between people with diverse experiences in order to develop an understanding of how capitalism, racism, and other systems intersect to structure our lives.
 Otherwise, both our movement and our political perspectives are weak and incomplete.

-To fulfill our goals, we pledge to provide a safe space for people of color (in the form of an electronic Caucus meeting space open only to members of color) as well as provide a space for collaboration and focus on racial justice in this “working group” for both people of color and white allies.
+To fulfill our goals, we pledge to provide a space for collaboration and focus on racial justice in this “working group” for both people of color and white allies.

-DSA has endorsed the Vision for Black Lives Policy Platform and we as a majority white (though multi-racial) organization, we have affiliated with Showing Up for Racial Justice as a resource for our white members.
+DSA has endorsed the Vision for Black Lives Policy Platform and we have affiliated with Showing Up for Racial Justice (SURJ) as a resource for our white members.

 The committee will work with national staff to develop a comprehensive set of projects as directed by our National Political Committee, and is structured with a steering committee of five people and a larger action committee for others working on committee projects.
 The steering committee has terms of six months, so individuals interested in being on the committee but not sure they’ll want to/be able to continue working on the committee after that time can essentially try out being on the committee without obligating themselves to a long-term commitment.Current committees of the ARWG other than the steering committee: